 In Raku, each ceramic urn is taken from the kiln red hot with the molten glaze silken and glowing.
 Then it is placed in a bed of straw or leaves in an air-tight reduction chamber.
 The dry plant material immediately bursts into flame as the Raku chamber is sealed.
 The flame and the smoking, oxygen-starved atmosphere transform the glaze surface to create the unique - and seemingly ancient - colors and textures of Raku.
 Thus, each of our one-of-a-kind Raku-fired funeral urns are unique in the particulars of the design and glaze finish.

-As Monarch Butterfly Raku Ceramic Cremation Urn is generally made-to-order, please allow up to 8-12 weeks for your memorial urn to be made and shipped.
+The Monarch Butterfly Raku Ceramic Cremation Urn is generally made-to-order, so please allow plenty of time for it to be handcrafted.
 Often, we can finish and deliver sooner, but if you need the urn by a specific date please contact us and we will attempt to make the necessary arrangements, and notify you within 3 business days if we are unable to fulfill the order in your provided timeframe.
 These are handmade urns, and as such shape and colors of each urn will vary.

 **Colors and finish vary considerably.** While the shape of the urn and the butterfly design will be the same, the coloration and finish patterns on the urn's surface will be unique to each piece.